jdelic/authserver/README.rst

 `django12factor <django12factor_>`__ which is licensed under The MIT License (MIT) Copyright (c) 2013-2017 Kristian Glass.

+This program includes a copy of
+`Select2 JavaScript library <select2_>`__ which is licensed user the MIT License
+Copyright (c) 2012-2017 Kevin Brown, Igor Vaynberg, and Select2 contributors

 .. _12factor: https://12factor.net/
 .. _appconfig: